box/developer.box.com/guides/events/shield-alert-events.md

 ```
 <!-- markdownlint-enable line-length -->

-## Anomalous download alert
+### Anomalous download alert

-A suspicious locations alert will be produced when anomalous content download
+A suspicious locations alert is produced when anomalous content download
 behavior has been detected.
 It can be identified by the `Anomalous Download`
 value within `additional_details.shield_alert.rule_category`.